-Once the ISMS is in place, organisations should apply for ISO27001 certification from an affiliated ISO certification body.
-This will demonstrate to stakeholders that there is in place an effective ISMS and that the organisation is compliant with ISO regulations and is fully aware of the importance of information security.
+Once the ISMS is in place, organisations should apply for ISO 27001 certification from an affiliated ISO certification body.
+It will demonstrate to stakeholders that an effective ISMS is present, that the organisation is compliant with ISO regulations and is completely aware of the importance of information security.

 The process of ISO 27001 certification will involve reviewing management systems and documentation, a site audit and thorough testing that all the necessary controls and procedures are in place and function correctly.

-To ensure a best practice approach to data security and risk management, it is essential that regular reviewing, monitoring and auditing continue at planned intervals and a record kept of any actions.
-It is important for management to keep abreast of any changes or updates in security regulations and ensure that these are incorporated into the organisation’s policies and procedures cost effectively.
+To ensure a best practice approach to data security and risk management, it is essential that regular reviewing, monitoring, and auditing continue at planned intervals and a record is kept of any actions.
+It is important for management to keep abreast of any changes or updates in security regulations and ensure that these are incorporated into the organisation’s policies and procedures cost-effectively.

 In turn, the hefty associated costs of cyber attacks and penalties for non-compliance can be avoided by the incorporation of ISO 27001.

-In conclusion, whether an SME or conglomerate, no business should be complacent because of financially devastating penalties or reputation ruining security breaches.
-The implementation of valuable and well thought out safeguards such as ISO27001 standards reduce these risks substantially and place the organisation in a favourable and respected light.
+In conclusion, whether an SME or conglomerate, no business should be complacent because of financially devastating penalties and reputational risk of potential security breaches.
+The implementation of valuable and well thought out safeguards such as ISO 27001 standards reduce these risks substantially and place the organisation in a favourable and respected light.